parroit/immutato/DESIGN.md

 It was slow because a property that is not changed after N updates has to go through a prototype chain of N to be read.

-To mitigate this factor, we shallow copy the entire object after M updates, guaranting that no proto chain will ever grown over M, but effectively loosing the undo possibility on the (M+1)° version of the instance (because it is a fresh new shallow copy, and so it's previous version is not accessible by proto)
+To mitigate this factor, we shallow copy the entire object after M updates, guaranteeing that no proto chain will ever grown over M, but effectively loosing the undo possibility on the (M+1)° version of the instance (because it is a fresh new shallow copy, and so it's previous version is not accessible by proto)

-And it was unflexible because undoed version doesn't know which is their succiding version (we cannot set it because they are effectively immutable)
+And it was inflexible because undo-ed version doesn't know which is their subsequent version (we cannot set it because they are effectively immutable)

 So now each version keep a table of property indexes.